Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/PROTOTYPE.md

 ## Expanded Description

 ### MVP
 1.)
 The background will imported directly from the game.
+There should be at least one level, and a custom lawn will be generated.
+2.)
+We will have an abstract class called Plants.
+We need to have at least two Plant objects: PeaShooter and SunFlower.
+Each plant will have a health bar and damage.
+Methods include attack(), addSun(),

 A description of your technical design.
 This should include: